Near-equilibrium measurements of nonequilibrium free energy

 Notably, molecular scale machines typically operate far from thermodynamic equilibrium, limiting the applicability of equilibrium statistical mechanics.
-In particular, while at equilibrium the free energy of a system is minimized (given the external constraints) and is often relatively easily measured, out of equilibrium no standard measurement technique exists, impeding the quantitative understanding of non-equilibrium behavior.
+Formulating a physically meaningful measure of the distance from equilibrium is itself an area of active research.
+Previous work developed a quantitative measure of the time asymmetry of ensembles of trajectories~\cite{Feng:2008ti}; in this Letter we quantitate the distance from equilibrium at one instantaneous snapshot, as expressed by a nonequilibrium generalization of free energy.
+While at equilibrium the free energy of a system is minimized (given the external constraints) and is often relatively easily measured, out of equilibrium no standard measurement technique exists, impeding the quantitative understanding of nonequilibrium behavior.
 To partially redress this deficit, we herein develop an experimentally tractable approach to measure the free energy of systems away from equilibrium.
-We find that to a strikingly good approximation, the difference between the free energy of a non-equilibrium ensemble and the equivalent system in equilibrium is determined by an excess mean time-reversed work, Eq.~(\ref{eq:FE}).
+We find that to a strikingly good approximation, the difference between the free energy of a nonequilibrium ensemble and the equivalent system in equilibrium is determined by an excess mean time-reversed work, Eq.~\eqref{equ:FE}.
+The nonequilibrium probability of any given microstate is also well approximated by a similar excess mean time-reversed work, Eq.~\eqref{equ:pneqApprox}.

-We consider a physical system with a collection of controllable parameters $\lambda$, in contact with a constant temperature heat bath with reciprocal temperature $\beta = (\kT)^{-1}$, where $\kB$ is Boltzmann's constant.
-The free energy $F$ of the system, in or out of equilibrium, can be defined as $\langle E \rangle - S/\beta$, for mean energy $\langle E \rangle$ and entropy $S=-\sum_x P(x) \ln P(x)$ in natural units.
+We consider a physical system in contact with a constant temperature heat bath with reciprocal temperature $\beta = (\kT)^{-1}$, where $\kB$ is Boltzmann's constant.
+The system has a collection of experimentally controllable parameters $\lambda$; for instance for a confined gas a control parameter could be the position of a piston dictating the volume of the chamber.
+To simplify the discussion throughout we refer to a single control parameter, though our analysis generalizes trivially to multiple control parameters.
+The free energy of the system, in or out of equilibrium, can be defined as~\cite{Gaveau:1997ul} $F \equiv \, \langle E \rangle - S/\beta$, for mean energy $\langle E \rangle \, \equiv \sum_x P(x) E(x)$ and entropy $S=-\sum_x P(x) \ln P(x)$ in natural units.
 Here, $x$ labels the microstates of the system.
-Interestingly, the free energy difference between any non-equilibrium ensemble $\Pneq$ and the corresponding canonical equilibrium ensemble $\Peq(x) = \exp \{\beta\l[ F_{\lambda}^{\eq} - E_{\lambda}(x) \r]\}$ with the same control parameters $\lambda$ is equal to the relative entropy between the two ensembles~\cite{Qian2001}: